artur9010/lightdm-webkit-material/README.md

 - Seeing their profile picture
 - Restarting the computer
 - Shutting the computer down
+- Option to hide the profile picture
+- Option to change the background
+- Option to change clock format (12/24h)
 - A clock!

-### The `settings-dialog` branch

-This is a feature branch that I'm currently working on.
-Currently you can control the following settings:

-- Show/hide the profile picture
-- Change the background
-- Set the clock to 12 or 24 hour format

 ### How to install